MarcinProgramista/smart-inventory-ai-frontend-Public/README.md

 🎯 Project Goals

-Build a production-ready frontend architecture
+Build a production-ready fullstack application

-Practice real-world React patterns
+Design a robust Node.js backend with PostgreSQL

-Implement URL-driven state management
+Expose a secure REST API consumed by a React client

-Focus on usability and maintainability
+Practice backend-first architecture and API-driven frontend development

 🛣️ Roadmap